Skip to content

 })

-createClient(fixedOptions, commonOptions, commonDeferOptions): Reusable Clients
+createClient(fixedOptions, commonOptions, commonDeferOptions)

 The createClient utility streamlines the creation of dedicated API clients by generating pre-configured fetch functions.
 These functions can be equipped with default options like headers, timeouts, or a specific HTTP method, which minimizes code repetition across your application.
 If a method is not specified during creation, the client will default to GET.